HoTT/Coq-HoTT/STYLE.md

 this is that if two different files do this, and then a third file imports them both, it ends up with two different witnesses for `Funext`, not definitionally equal.
-Thus, derived objects that should be equal may fail to be so because they use different witnesses.
+Thus, derived objects that should be judgmentally equal might fail to be so because they use different witnesses.

 ### Technical note: Universe-polymorphic axioms ###